 Crime statistics and public-safety context

 Pinellas County has moderate crime rates for a large Florida county.
 St. Petersburg has higher crime rates than Clearwater or the beach communities, with elevated property crime in certain south St. Pete neighborhoods.
-The county's large population of retirees and snowbirds creates a specific fraud and financial exploitation pattern that generates financial crime court filings above what general crime rates suggest.
-Source: Florida Department of Law Enforcement, Florida Crime Statistics 2022.
+The county's large retiree population creates a specific financial exploitation and fraud pattern that generates financial crime court filings above what general crime rate statistics suggest.
+Florida Department of Law Enforcement crime statistics for 2023 showed Pinellas County's aggregate crime rates near the statewide average.
+Source: FDLE, Florida Crime Statistics 2023.

 St. Petersburg